base/base/docs/specs/experimental/fault-proof/stage-one/honest-challenger-fdg.md

 the honest challenger determines and tracks the set of honest responses to all claims, regardless of whether that response already exists in the full game state.

-The root claim is considered to be an honest claim if and only if it has a [ClaimHash](fault-dispute-game.md#claims) that agrees with the honest challenger's ClaimHash for the root claim.
+The root claim is considered to be an honest claim if and only if it has a [state witness Hash](fault-dispute-game.md#claims) that agrees with the honest challenger's state witness hash for the root claim.

 The honest challenger should counter a claim if and only if: